SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Related Articles on Aviation Safety Culture

-Why Safety Managers Need to Learn about Hazard Reporting Design?
+Why Safety Managers Need to Learn About Hazard Reporting Design?

 We are routinely asked to create custom hazard reporting forms that integrate with operators' aviation SMS database.
 In most cases, these custom reporting forms were designed by safety managers who want to capture every possible data point imaginable.
 Poor hazard reporting culture is often the result.